Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 In the bigger Greek world, the Greek noun diairesis means to count up the votes, “dividing,” “a division.”
 The picture is a separation and division from one source.
 So a pile of money or votes needs to be separated out and counted, one item at a time.

 In the NT it means “a division of something to persons, apportionment, division; a state of differences in the nature of objects or events; difference, variety” (BDAG).
-All that means is that the Spirit divides up and distributes and apportions different and a variety of gifts.
+All that means is that the Spirit divides up and distributes and apportions a variety of different gifts.

 “the same Spirit” indicates that the Spirit is not divided, but he as a unity distributes these gifts as he wills.